dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Question: Upon joining a struggling project where the initial business analyst has departed, what is the first action to take?
 A: Draft a charter based on the existing requirements.
 B: Consult with the project manager, sponsor, and key stakeholders about the needs assessment and business case.
-C: Engage with the solution team about their progress, assist in design challenges, and plan for testing.
+C: Engage with the solution team about their progress, assist in design challenges, and plan for testing and implementation.
 D: Quickly refine the requirements to get the project back on track.
 Answer: B
 Explanation: The initial step should be to review the needs assessment and business case with key project personnel, ensuring a valid business need exists, which is crucial before addressing requirements.